Starting a South Dakota LLC

 1. South Dakota LLC Name

-• Before filing the necessary paperwork to create your LLC, you need to make sure your desired business name is available with the South Dakota Secretary of State.
+Before filing the necessary paperwork to create your LLC, you need to make sure your desired South Dakota LLC name is available with the South Dakota Secretary of State.

-• The desired name for your South Dakota LLC must also be distinguishable upon the records of the Secretary of State.
+The name of your South Dakota LLC must also be distinguishable upon the records of the Secretary of State.
 This means it must be unique when compared to the names of existing businesses in the South Dakota corporate database.

 - LLC (most popular)